thikonom/django-backbone-blog/README.md

 Working Demo
 ============
-There is a working demo at: [linkref]: django-backbone-blog.appspot.com
+There is a working demo at: <a>django-backbone-blog.appspot.com</a>